aptech/docs/docs/CR-gdaDStat.rst

 Format
 ----------------
-.. function:: gdaDStat(dc0, filename, vnamevar)
+.. function:: dout = gdaDStat(dc0, filename, vnamevar)

     :param dc0: an instance of a :class:`dstatmtControl` structure with the following members: